haraka/haraka-plugin-limit/README.md

 # Rate Limits

 By default DENYSOFT will be returned when rate limits are exceeded.
-You can instead tarpit the connection, adding a delay before every response.
-This requires the 'tarpit' plugin to run immediately after this plugin.
+You can also tarpit the connection delaying every response.

-Missing sections disables that particular test.
+Missing sections disable that particular test.

 They all use a common configuration format: